-This cake is so moist and rich it tastes like it’s full of butter, oil and sugar.
+This Healthy Banana Cake is so moist and rich it tastes like it’s full of butter, oil and sugar.
 But it isn’t.
-It’s like banana bread in cake form and cloaked with peanut butter Heaven, yes?
+It’s like Banana Bread in cake form and cloaked with peanut butter 🙂 Heaven, yes?

 And it’s also light, yet surprisingly filling.
 So, as much as you want another slice you’ll be satisfied with just one.